lwiniwar/TreeWindSim/README.md

 Subsequently, we ran wind simulations in the Grove using wind with strengths of 0.2, 0.5, 0.7, 0.8, 0.9, and 1.0 \[unitless\], always blowing northwards.
 The turbulence was set to 1.0, and the breeze setting to 0.2.

+To automate the export of the created keyframe scenes, we provide the script `export-keyframes.py` which can be run in Blender's internal python console after creating the animation in TheGrove.

 ### Laser scanning simulation

 Laser scanning was simulated with [HELIOS++](https://uni-heidelberg.de/helios) using a model of a _RIEGL LMS-Q780_ laser scanner in an airborne setting.